What Is Thermal Transfer Printing? Process, Components, & Uses

 • LINER – The liner is almost always a paper material with a silicon coating.
 Its primary functions are to promote easy handling of the label before and during printing, and to protect the adhesive layer.
 The liner is removed at the end of the process when the label is ready to adhere to its intended object.

 • ADHESIVE – This layer forms a bond between the substrate material and the object to which it will adhere.
-There are many types of adhesive, each designed to meet specific application requirements.
+There are many types of adhesives, each designed to meet specific application requirements.
 Consider the following when choosing:

 • if the label needs to be permanently affixed to a surface or easily removed,